Kamran-Afzali/Kamran-Afzali.github.io/_posts/FSL.md

 For higher-level analysis (e.g. analysis across sessions or across subjects) FEAT uses FLAME (FMRIB's Local Analysis of Mixed Effects).
 FLAME uses very sophisticated methods for modelling and estimating the random-effects component of the measured inter-session mixed-effects variance, using MCMC sampling to get an accurate estimation of the true random-effects variance and degrees of freedom at each voxel.

 [UserGuide](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FEAT/UserGuide)

+## Nipype

+Current neuroimaging software offer users an incredible opportunity to analyze their data in different ways, with different underlying assumptions.
+Several sophisticated software packages (e.g., AFNI, BrainVoyager, FSL, FreeSurfer, Nipy, R, SPM) are used to process and analyze large and often diverse (highly multi-dimensional) data.
+However, this heterogeneous collection of specialized applications creates several issues that hinder replicable, efficient, and optimal use of neuroimaging analysis approaches: (1) No uniform access to neuroimaging analysis software and usage information; (2) No framework for comparative algorithm development and dissemination; (3) Personnel turnover in laboratories often limits methodological continuity and training new personnel takes time; (4) Neuroimaging software packages do not address computational efficiency; and (5) Methods sections in journal articles are inadequate for reproducing results.

+Nipype provides a uniform interface to existing neuroimaging software and facilitates interaction between these packages within a single workflow.
+Nipype, an open-source, community-developed initiative under the umbrella of NiPy, is a Python project that provides a uniform interface to existing neuroimaging software and facilitates interaction between these packages within a single workflow.
+Nipype provides an environment that encourages interactive exploration of algorithms from different packages (e.g., ANTS, SPM, FSL, FreeSurfer, Camino, MRtrix, MNE, AFNI, Slicer), eases the design of workflows within and between packages, and reduces the learning curve necessary to use different packages.
+Nipype is creating a collaborative platform for neuroimaging software development in a high-level language and addressing limitations of existing pipeline systems.

+Nipype allows you to:
+Easily interact with tools from different software packages.
+Combine processing steps from different software packages.
+Develop new workflows faster by reusing common steps from old ones.
+Process data faster by running it in parallel on many cores/machines.
+Make your research easily reproducible.
+Share your processing workflows with the community.

 ## FSLr